-A young woman suffered profound injuries as the result of a car crash.
+A young woman suffered profound injuries as the result of a tragic car accident.
 The other driver testified that Ms. Schneider did nothing wrong.
-SKWC brought justice against the car manufacturer of Marissa's car, for faulty design.
+SKW brought justice and went to trail against the car manufacturer of Marissa's car, for faulty design.
 A confidential settlement was obtained for Marissa and her family.

 McCallum v.
 Allstate

 A bad faith insurance case against Allstate received support from Court of Appeals Div.
 II, which upheld the trial judge's ruling that reversed entry of a protective order for Allstate's CCPR and other claim manuals.
 Allstate was ordered to produce the documents without a protective order--an important ruling for consumers.

 $2.7 million settlement for the deaths of two minor children who were passengers in a vehicle that rear-ended a recycling truck without proper under-ride protection guard that had stopped in the roadway.

 Confidential settlement for a diagnosis of malignant pleural mesothelioma for a housewife as a result of being contaminated by asbestos fibers at home because of the work exposure of her ex-husband.